More About Graduate Programs in Literacy Studies

 Graduates of the MSEd, MA, and Advanced Certificate programs in Literacy Studies are highly sought out for positions on Long Island and the New York metropolitan area as classroom teachers, school level literacy specialists, content area teachers, special education teachers, district level lead teachers for the language arts, school and public librarians, nursery school teachers and directors, administrators of schools and organizations, and community college faculty.
 They have found jobs as close as Uniondale and as far away as Alaska.

-The Literacy Studies Program also provides literacy-across-the-curriculum courses for programs throughout the Department of Teaching, Literacy and Leadership.
+The Literacy Studies Program also provides literacy-across-the-curriculum courses for programs throughout the School of Education.